History of Scott Galloway (professor) in Timeline

 September 2018: Launches Pivot Podcast

-In 2018, Galloway's arguments for structural remedies against large technology platforms were featured in an Esquire article and analyzed by policy commentators.
+In 2018, Scott Galloway's arguments for structural remedies against large technology platforms became the subject of independent coverage and debate, including a feature in Esquire.

 July 2019: Advocates Against Facebook's Libra

-December 2019: Calls for Jack Dorsey's Removal
+December 2019: Calls for Removal of Twitter CEO

-2019: Endorses Michael Bloomberg
+2019: Endorses Michael Bloomberg for President

 February 2020: Launches The Prof G Show Podcast

-In February 2020, Galloway launched "The Prof G Show", a weekly podcast where he answers listener questions on business, money, and technology.
+In February 2020, Scott Galloway launched The Prof G Show, a weekly podcast addressing listener questions about business, money, and technology.

-2020: Endorses Michael Bloomberg
+2020: Endorses Michael Bloomberg for President

-September 28, 2021: Joins CNN+
+September 28, 2021: Becomes Host on CNN+

-2021: Section4 Raises Series A Funding
+2021: Section Raises Series A Funding

-2022: Portrayed in WeCrashed
+2022: Portrayed in "WeCrashed"

-In 2022, Galloway was portrayed by Kelly AuCoin in the television miniseries "WeCrashed".
-He also had a voice cameo as Chuck, Timothy's lawyer, in season 3 of "The White Lotus".
+In 2022, Scott Galloway was portrayed by Kelly AuCoin in the television miniseries "WeCrashed".
+Galloway also has a voice-only cameo in season 3 of The White Lotus, where he plays Timothy's lawyer, Chuck.

 Loading Video...

-2022: Wins Webby Award
+2022: Wins Webby Award for No Mercy/No Malice Newsletter

-In 2022, Galloway's weekly newsletter "No Mercy/No Malice" received the Webby Award and Webby's People's Voice Award for the best business, news and technology websites and mobile sites.
+In 2022, Scott Galloway's weekly newsletter, No Mercy/No Malice, received the Webby Award and Webby's People's Voice Award for best business, news and technology websites and mobile sites.

-In July 2024, Galloway donated $12 million to UCLA and UC Berkeley to establish the UC "Excelerator" program.
+In July 2024, Scott Galloway donated $12 million to UCLA and UC Berkeley to establish the UC "Excelerator" program.

-February 2026: Calls for Economic Protest
+February 2026: Calls for Economic Protest Against Tech Platforms